tokio-rs/prost/README.md

 #### Enumerations

 All `.proto` enumeration types convert to the Rust `i32` type, so that unknown values may be decoded.
-Additionaly, each `.proto` enumeration type gets a corresponding Rust `enum` type, with helper methods to convert `i32` field values to the enum type (if possible).
+Additionally, each `.proto` enumeration type gets a corresponding Rust `enum` type, with helper methods to convert `i32` field values to the enum type (if possible).